Rails default_scope: Why You Should Never Use It

 default_scope -> { where(deleted_at: nil).order(:created_at) }

-Now that the application hide the proper posts by default, a feature request comes in for administrators to show deleted posts.
+Now that the application hides deleted posts by default, a feature request comes in for administrators to show deleted posts.

 class Post < ApplicationRecord